znuh/kicad-chm36/README.md

 **Note:** The DPV reference file must be located on the client.
 The server does not offer a DPV reference file to the client.

 ## Matching PCB Components to Pick&amp;Place Feeders
+The CHM DPV (CSV) file format doesn't have dedicated fields for listing the params of the components held by the feeders.
+There is only a `Note` field which can be used to store component information for a feeder.
+Instead of using an extra file to hold the component params for the feeders, this tool expects all relevant component params in the `Note` field of the feeder definitions.

+When entering the `Note` for a feeder, the CharmHigh software restricts the number of characters and blocks several characters.
+This can be overcome by using a text editor to edit the `Note` field.
+(Any simple editor such as Notepad is fine.)
+The

 TBD - reasonably intelligent matching

 ## Preparing a DPV Reference File